 Trial and Advocacy Preparation: Professional experience, excellence, and guaranteed opportunities for all law students are the hallmarks of our Trial and Advocacy Program.
 Experienced, full-time law faculty work with accomplished lawyers and judges to teach our courses and coach our teams.
 Our Trial and Advocacy Program is ranked consistently among the top in the nation with a strong record in national and regional competitions, including winning the 2012 ABA National Appellate Advocacy Competition.

-Click here and we will put you in touch with a CSO Advisor
+Click here and we will put you in touch with a CCD Advisor

-Click here and we will connect you with a student who can discuss our CSO.
+Click here and we will connect you with a student who can discuss our CCD.